astronomer/devrel-public-workshops-archive/content/about-astro/index.en.md

 In this workshop, you'll use Astro's free trial to:
 1. Create a cloud-based Airflow environment
-2. Develop DAGs using the Astro IDE
+2. Develop Dags using the Astro IDE
 3. Deploy and run workflows in a managed environment
 4. Explore Airflow 3's new features hands-on